yishudata/largeapp.github.io/index.md

 #### What's New
 <ul>
 <li>[Feb.
-2018] Our paper on "a user similarity-based top-N recommendation approach for mobile in-application advertising" is accepted by Expert Systems With Applications.</li>
+2018] Our paper on "a user similarity-based top-N recommendation approach for mobile in-application advertising" is accepted by Expert Systems with Applications.</li>
 <li>[Dec.
 2017] Dr.Xiying Wang visits our lab.
 Dr.Wang is currently a postdoctoral at Pennsylvania State University.</li>
 <li>[Dec.
 2017] I am attending IEEE International Conference on Big Data (BigData 2017) at Boston.</li>
 <li>[Nov.
 2017] I have received a research training grant from School of Computer Science and Engineering to conduct a research project on "Large Scale Graph Analysis".</li>